Mekkaden/Project-Ultimatum/README.md

 > **"Periodization is the weapon of the elite.
 Choosing a focus does not mean sacrificing the rest."**

-**ULTIMATUM** is a Progressive Web Application built as a non-profit initiative with one mission: to give the global fitness community access to genuinely evidence-based, clinically-informed training and nutrition protocols — completely free of commercial compromise.
+**ULTIMATUM** is a Progressive Web Application built as a non-profit initiative with one mission: to give the global fitness community access to genuinely evidence-based, clinically-informed training and nutrition protocols, completely free of commercial compromise.

 This is not a product.
 It is a protocol.
 Every training split, every exercise prescription, every nutritional guideline inside this platform is derived from peer-reviewed sports science literature and translated into a structured, actionable system.
 No upsells.
 No manufactured complexity.
 No cookie-cutter templates wrapped in a premium paywall.
 The only reason a premium tier exists is to fund real 1-to-1 coaching and the infrastructure costs of running a genuinely powerful AI nutrition analysis system.
-The platform itself — the training, the doctrine, the progression schemes — will always be free.
+The platform itself, the training, the doctrine, the progression schemes, will always be free.

 ## Why This Exists